crazytruth/insanic/README.md

 > A microservice framework that extends [sanic](sanic).

-Think of this as django-rest-framework is to django but for microservice usage (and a lot less functionality than drf).

-Insanic is a very opinionated framework.
+Insanic is a pretty opinionated framework.
 It tries to include all the best practices for developing in a microservice architecture.
 To do this certain technologies needed to be used.

+Think of this as django-rest-framework is to django but for microservice usage (and a lot less functionality than drf).

 ### Why we need this